Bristol training contract

 We believe personal growth comes from being challenged.
 You’ll be given real responsibility throughout your time with us, but you’ll never be left to fend for yourself.
 You’ll have award-winning training and a supportive network of people around to help you.

 We also believe you’ll grow if you’re free to explore.
-At least six months will be spent in four different areas of our Insurance practice, so you can discover where you fit in the best.
-You may have an opportunity to be seconded to one of our clients as an in-house lawyer.
-In addition, you may get an opportunity to spend six months of your contract seconded to our Singapore office.
+At least six months will be spent in four different areas, so you can discover where you fit in the best.
+You may have the opportunity to be seconded to our Singapore office or one of our clients as an in-house lawyer.

 We know you might have lots of questions for us, so we asked our partners to answer some of the toughest...